 - Good understanding of privacy and data protection laws

-With 60+ live instructor-led online classes on data analysis, statistics, Agile Scrum methodologies, and data visualization, hands-on industry training, and access to 14+ real-world projects, Simplilearn’s Business Analyst Certification Course, in association with the International Institute of Business Analysis™ (IIBA®), will ensure that you are equipped with the most in-demand tools and techniques to advance your BI career.
-Enroll now in Simplilearn’s JobAssist program.
+With over a dozen of features, and world-class lessons on data analysis, statistics, Agile Scrum methodologies, and data visualization, hands-on industry training, and access to various real-world projects, Simplilearn’s Professional Certificate Program In Business Analysis, will ensure that you are equipped with the most in-demand tools and techniques to advance your BI career.